-14 CODE OF CONDUCT AND SANCTIONS
+13 CODE OF CONDUCT AND SANCTIONS

-- 14.1 The FIH Code of Conduct applies to all participants in FIH sanctioned events. - 14.2 Appendices 11, 12 and 13 to these Regulations provide details of the FIH Code of Conduct and associated Guidelines for a Tournament Director. - 14.3 The Tournament Director has authority to reprimand or to suspend for one or more matches players, team officials and other officials who, in their opinion, commit a breach of the Code of Conduct before, during or after a match wherever that misconduct occurred. - 14.4 In deciding on the duration of any suspension, the Tournament Director is not limited to the remaining matches in the competition but may impose a suspension that affects matches beyond the conclusion of the competition. - 14.5 Suspended persons may not enter the field of play or the technical facility areas (including the team benches, Coaches' boxes and video tower) until completion of the match or matches comprising the suspension. - 14.6 An individual or a team may appeal against any suspension.
-At FIH events where an FIH Representative has been appointed, the appeal will be referred to an Appeal Jury except that a
+- 13.1 The FIH Code of Conduct applies to all participants in FIH sanctioned events. - 13.2 Appendices 8, 9 and 10 to these Regulations provide details of the FIH Code of Conduct and associated Guidelines for a Tournament Director. - 13.3 In deciding on the duration of any suspension, the Tournament Director is not limited to the remaining matches in the competition but may impose a suspension that affects matches beyond the conclusion of the competition. - 13.4 Suspended persons may not enter the field of play or the technical facility areas (including the team benches, coaches' boxes and video tower) until completion of the match or matches comprising the suspension. - 13.5 An individual or a team may appeal against any suspension.
+At FIH events where an FIH Representative has been appointed, the appeal will be referred to an Appeal Jury except that a suspension imposed after the completion of the competition may only be appealed to the FIH Disciplinary Commissioner as specified in FIH Statutes.
+At an event where there is not an FIH representative, the appeal will be referred to the FIH Chief Executive Officer. - 13.6 If an individual or a team wishes to appeal, the Team Manager(s) must give written notice to the Tournament Director within sixty (60) minutes after the Tournament Director's decision is published.
+If no appeal is lodged, the decision of the Tournament Director is final.

-- suspension imposed after the completion of the competition may only be appealed to the FIH Disciplinary Commissioner as specified in FIH Statutes.
-At an event where there is not an FIH representative, the appeal will be referred to the FIH Chief Executive Officer. - 14.7 If an individual or a team wishes to appeal, the Team Manager(s) must give written notice to the Tournament Director within sixty (60) minutes after the Tournament Director's decision is published.
-If no appeal is lodged, the decision of the Tournament Director is final. - 14.8 If an appeal is lodged, the Tournament Director must immediately inform the FIH Representative, if one has been appointed.
+13.7 If an appeal is lodged, the Tournament Director must immediately inform the FIH Representative, if one has been appointed.
 If there is not an FIH Representative, the Tournament Director must advise the FIH Chief Executive Officer.

-15 PROTESTS
+14 PROTESTS